BesnikShala/Milestone-project-1/README.md

 - After implementing AOS Animate on Scroll, there was an issue with overflow on section tags.
 On mobile view there would be a visible gap on the right hand side of the page.
 This was fixed by using a class to certain sections with overflow hidden.

+- Image carousel caption on Mobile view clashing with service information.
+Image was at 100% width and height so at mobile view it became too small and caused a clash.
+Fixed by removing the height attributes.

 ## Deployment